tmathmeyer/tint3/configuration.md

     batteryone
     batterytwo
 ````

-####Required:
+There are a few required keywords in the bar block, including:
 * border color : # symbol followed by six digit RGB hexadecimal
 * background :  # symbol followed by six digit RGB hexadecimal
 * borderwidth : the width of the border of the bar, in pixels
 * margin : the margins of the bar (how far away from the edges is the border), in pixels
 * padding : the padding, or space between top and bottom of the letters / characters and the border, in pixels
 * location, top or bottom (bottom doesn't work yet)
+* left
+* right
-* left / right / center
+* center

-    * followed by a number, representing the number of blocks  in that section
-    * followed by N block names, where N is the number following left / right / center
+The left, center, and right keywords are special however.
+Following them is any number of names, which correspond to the names of the blocks you have defined.
+These determine the order and location of the elements you have defined.
+For this reason, blocks cannot be named any of the default keywords in the bar block.
 ----

 ##Things to Remember: